PlumTreeSystems/SyliusArticlePlugin/README.md

 ## Sylius Article Plugin

-This plugin is an extention for [BitBagSyliusCmsPlugin](https://github.com/BitBagCommerce/SyliusCmsPlugin/).
+This plugin is an extension for [BitBagSyliusCmsPlugin](https://github.com/BitBagCommerce/SyliusCmsPlugin/).
-It adds sections to your menu
+It adds your created sections to your application's menu

 ## Installation